 Frequently Asked Questions

 To choose your connection cable you will need to match the tape width with the connector.
-If you have an 8mm wide tape, you will need an 8mm wide connector.
-The same applies to 10mm wide tape.
+If you have an 8mm width tape, you will need an 8mm width connector.
+The same applies to each tape.

-A.) The connection cables we sell involve a clasp, if you choose an LED tape which has more than 60 LED’s per metre the LED’s will get in the way of the clasp.
-The only solution for tape which has more than 60 LED’s per metre is to solder a cable directly onto the tape.
+The connection cables we sell involve a clasp, if you choose an LED tape which has more than 120 LED’s per metre the LED’s will get in the way of the clasp.
+The only solution for tape which has more than 120 LED’s per metre is to solder a cable directly onto the tape.
 We can do this for you at a fee if you email us instructions on your project.

 Also most of our connection cables won’t work on waterproof LEDs as the silicone coating/tubing will get in the way.

-A.) To find out which power supply you need you can multiply the wattage of the tape by how many metres you will be using.
-For example, if your using a tape which draws 4.8w per metre and you will be using 3 metres, then you will need a power supply which is above 14.4w.
+To find out which power supply you need you can multiply the wattage of the LED tape you have chosen by how many metres you will be using, then add an extra 10% so the power supply isn't overworked.
+For example, if you're using a tape which draws 5 watts per metre and you will be using 2 metres of it, then you will need a power supply which is 11w or above.